pantoska-tieto/antoskape-project/README.md

   <br/>

-## Testing
+## Building and running

-Before trigerring a test, make sure you have a proper Zephyr development environment.
+Before starting, make sure you have a proper Zephyr development environment.
 Follow the official
 [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html).

-1. Clone this repo to your customer-application/ directory by initiation workspace in "customer-application" folder by the commands:
+1. Clone this repo to your customer-application/ directory by initiation the workspace.<br/>
+Workspace root directory = \<your Zephyr development environment directory\>

 ```copy
 cd <your Zephyr development env directory>